-The key actuarial assumptions made in the 31 December 2020 valuation were broadly:
+The key actuarial assumptions made in the 31 December 2023 valuation were broadly:

-Assumptions
+Assumptions % p.a.

 Rates of return (used for discount rate)

-- Eurozone swaps - for Eurozone liabilities -0.2
+- Eurozone swaps - for Eurozone liabilities 2.4

-- UK government bonds for UK and non-Eurozone liabilities 0.5
+- UK government bonds for UK and non-Eurozone liabilities 3.9

 Rates of price inflation

-- Eurozone price inflation 1.2
+- Eurozone price inflation 2.3

-- UK retail price inflation (UK RPI) 3.2
+- UK retail price inflation (UK RPI) 3.4

 Increases to pensions (in payment and in deferment)

-- Pensions denominated in euros 1.2
+- Pensions denominated in euros 2.3

-- Pensions denominated in sterling and other currencies 3.3
+- Pensions denominated in sterling and other currencies 3.4

-Mortality is assumed to follow 96% (males) / 92% (females) of the mortality rates contained in the SAPS "S3PA Light" tables for pensioners, with allowance for future improvements in line with the CMI 2019 extended projection model with a long-term annual improvement rate of 1.5% p.a., a smoothing factor of 7 and an initial addition parameter of 0.75% p.a.
+Mortality is assumed to follow 96% (males) / 92% (females) of the mortality rates contained in the SAPS "S3PA Light" tables for pensioners, with allowance for future improvements in line with the CMI 2022 extended projection model with a long-term annual improvement rate of 1.5% p.a., a smoothing factor of 7, initial addition parameter of 0.75% p.a. and allowance for 2020/21/22 data of 0%/0%/40%.

 Further details on the method and actuarial assumptions used to determine the technical provisions are set out in the Statement of Funding Principles, which is available on request.

-It was estimated that if the Fund had been discontinued at 31 December 2020 and then wound up, there would have been sufficient assets to secure around 105% of the buy-out cost of securing the accrued benefits through the purchase of annuity policies from an insurance company at that date.
-This is the "solvency estimate".
+It was estimated that if the Fund had been discontinued at 31 December 2023 and then wound up, there would have been sufficient assets to secure around 118% of the buy-out cost of securing the accrued benefits through the purchase of annuity policies from an insurance company at that date.
+This is the "solvency estimate" assuming a suitable buy-out provider could be found for all of the Fund's benefits.

-Since the 2020 valuation, the value placed on the Fund's assets has fallen, but the value of the Fund's liabilities has also fallen, as a result of significant changes in gilt yields.
-The Fund's surplus was estimated to have increased to £13.6m as at 30 September 2023.
-The next triennial Actuarial Valuation of the Fund is due to be carried out as at 31 December 2023 with results expected in September 2024.
+The Fund's surplus was estimated to have decreased slightly to £15.0m as at 30 September 2024.
+The next triennial Actuarial Valuation of the Fund is due to be carried out as at 31 December 2026 with results expected in September 2027.